pulumi/docs/pulumi-hugo/themes/default/content/resources/gitops-with-github-actions-and-the-pulumi-operator/index.md

 ---
 # Name of the webinar.
-title: "CI/CD Pipelines for Kubernetes Apps with Pulumi & Codefresh"
+title: "GitOps with GitHub Actions and the Pulumi Operator"
-meta_desc: "In this workshop we will cover how to set up automated CI/CD pipelines for Kubernetes applications using Pulumi and Codefresh."
+meta_desc: "In this workshop you will learn how to implement powerful Github Action workflows using Pulumi and the Pulumi Kubernetes Operator."

 # A featured webinar will display first in the list.
 featured: false